ppc affiliate programs

 Adsterra has been around since 2013.
 However, except for Anton Brovkin (CEO), little is known about the other founders.
 It currently has 33,000+ partners (publishers and advertisers).

-Many bloggers and affiliates view it as one of the best adtech or advertising technology platforms.
+Many bloggers and affiliates view it as one of the best tech or advertising technology platforms.

 The company has no restrictions on the amount of traffic you receive.
 You do not need a website to join as they accept any traffic, from a small blog to APK files or social traffic.

 Adsterra claims approval in under 10 minutes and a network of over 12,000 advertisers.
-Which means that there is something interesting to promote for almost any website, and you can start browsing and promoting their advertisers very quickly after signing up.
+This means that something is interesting to promote for almost any website, and you can start browsing and promoting their advertisers very quickly after signing up.

 In addition, by joining their referral program, you can earn 5% revenue of everyone you refer to the platform.